cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 ## The CockroachDB certificate Trust Store

-A node's [**trust store**](#public-and-private-pkis) is the set of public CA certificates contained in its `certs` directory.
-The node will accept all valid certificates signed by the CA or any CA subordinate to it, for any CA whose public certificate is in the trust store.
+A node's [**trust store**](#public-and-private-pkis) is the set of CA public certificates contained in the directory specified by the `--certs-dir` argument when the node is started using [`cockroach start`](../cockroach-start.html).
+For each CA public certificate in the trust store, the node will accept **all valid certificates signed by the CA or any CA subordinate to it**.

 CockroachDB ignores operating system certificate trust stores.

 ## TLS between CockroachDB nodes

 Connections between CockroachDB nodes are always mutually TLS authenticated.
-Each node must have at least one TLS key pair, which it can use both as server and as client when initiating internode traffic.
+Each node must have at least one private-key/public certificate pair, which it can use both as server and as client when initiating internode traffic.

 ### CockroachDB Cloud